 Saturday, 11 Feb 2017 at 10:00AM, we will be given a tour of the American Engineering Testing Company in at 550 Cleveland Avenue North in St. Paul by Dan Vruno of AET.
 Please watch for more information and we will have signup for the tour at the January 23th and February 6th lectures at the University of Minnesota.

 Speakers for metro area elementary schools are available through the Public Service Committee to help enrich the education of young learners, particularly the 2nd to 4th grade levels.

-- Extensive Media Library - GSM maintains a collection of more than 125 geological videos and a growing number of interactive, multimedia CD-ROMs for both windows and Macintosh computers.
+- Extensive Media Library - GSM maintains a collection of more than 240 geological DVDs.
 These are available to the members at lectures or through the mail for a nominal rental fee.
+Catalog

 - GSM Directory - An annual book that is a handy information resource, and makes it easy to access your organization.

 - The opportunity to meet others of diverse backgrounds who share an enthusiasm for learning and a curiosity for the natural world around them.